TransMux/TorchMiner/README.md

     in_notebook=True,
     amp=True,  # Whether to use amp
     plugins=[
-        # Use the plugins to extend the function of miner
+        # Use the plugins to extend the function of miner, Plugins below are Officially supported
         JupyterLogger(),
         JupyterTqdm(),
         # The two above plugins are designed to get better output in Jupyter Enviroment